-- If your League Of Legends FPS capped at 60, try disabling the option that syncs the frame rate with the monitor's refresh rate.
+- If your League Of Legends FPS is capped at 60, disable the option that syncs the frame rate with the monitor's refresh rate.

 - Alternatively, you can switch off Game DVR from your settings.

 - Don't miss out on our section on how to increase your FPS.

 In many ways, console gamers have it easy, all of their hardware has been meticulously tuned for optimal gameplay, and games are always developed with the limitations of the console’s performance in mind, never resulting in the League Of Legends FPS capped at 60 error, for example.